North Laclo River: Agriculture

 According to a 2014 evaluation report of the scheme, frequent flooding during the rainy season had caused damage to the irrigation and related facilities, roads and paddy fields.
 A follow-up evaluation report, dated December 2019, noted that as of the completion of the scheme in November 2015, rice productivity had exceeded the target value, but that since then productivity had been decreasing, due in part to a problem with sediments in the irrigation facilities.

 As the agricultural growing season is short, many farming households pursue a variety of supplementary income producing activities during the dry season.
 In the uplands, these include limited production of dry season vegetables, and small scale trading activities such as handwoven textiles, livestock trading, manufacture of palm wine (tuak) and off-farm labouring.
 In the lowlands, the activities include fishing and gleaning, along with limited salt production.

 Other sources of income and wealth for rural households in the catchment include the raising of livestock.
-As in the rest of East Timor, there is widespread reliance upon poultry and pigs, and herds of Bali banteng cattle, buffalo, sheep and goats.
+As in the rest of Timor-Leste, there is widespread reliance upon poultry and pigs, and herds of Bali banteng cattle, buffalo, sheep and goats.
 During the Portuguese colonial era, the catchment was used extensively for cattle grazing.
 More recently, such grazing has become difficult, because deforestation has promoted the growth of Siam weed (Chromolaena odorata), which is toxic to cattle and also suppresses other ground vegetation.
 However, even in the 2010s about 18,000 head of cattle and buffalo were being raised in the catchment.
 Additionally, the catchment's comparatively harsh and dry conditions are particularly suitable for goat husbandry, although goats also have a negative impact on vegetation cover and tend to degrade the land.